 - Name of individual

-- Correspondence address
+- Correspondence address.

-- Contact number and email address

-- Details of the information requested
+- Contact number and email address.
+Details of the information requested.

-If staff receive a subject access request they must immediately forward it to the DPO.
+If staff receive a subject access request in any form, they must immediately forward it to the person responsible for data protection in their school.
+Mrs A Davies, dpo@allsaints.peterborough.sch.uk